4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Introduction

-In this paper, we propose an interactive object-level editing framework for dynamic NeRFs vis semantic distillation, named 4D-Editor, which allow users to select different objects by strokes in a image of the dynamic scene and edit them, then the editing operation will spread to the entire dynamic NeRF.
-However, it is a challenge to maintain multi-view consistency and time-variant consistency, after we apply the editing of a observation view to the entire dynamic NeRF.
-Therefore, 4D-Editor employs Hybrid Semantic Feature Distillation to include semantic information at both static field and dynamic field from a pre-trained DINO\cite{caron2021emerging} and support interactive object-level editing operations through matching 2D user strokes and 4D semantic features.
-Nevertheless, due to few user strokes and limited observation views, it is difficult to precisely segment edited objects in dynamic NeRFs and fill \textit{holes} with spatial-temporal consistency after editing.
-To solve above challenges, we propose Recursive Selection Refinement method to ensure accurate matching of all target areas while preserving unrelated areas.
-Moreover, Multi-view Reprojection Inpainting strategy is proposed to complete the holes through reprojection of known views from multiple perspectives views and inpainting of invisible parts with spatial-temporal consistency by performing inpainting operations.
-The editing process takes only about 2 seconds to generate a novel modified view.
+In this paper, we propose an interactive object-level editing framework for dynamic NeRFs, named 4D-Editor, which enables users to select and edit different objects by strokes on one reference frame, the modification effect of which will propagate throughout the entire dynamic NeRF.
+However, maintaining both multi-view consistency and time-variant consistency becomes challenging when applying modifications on an observation view to the whole time series.
+Therefore, we employs Hybrid Semantic Feature Distillation to extract and distill semantic information from a pre-trained DINO\cite{caron2021emerging} into hybrid semantic radiance field, which contains 3D and 4D semantic features separately to aid object segmentation and editing process.
+Nevertheless, it is difficult to precisely segment edited objects in dynamic NeRFs due to few user strokes and fill \textit{holes} with spatial-temporal consistency after editing owning to limited observation views.
+To solve above problems, we propose Recursive Selection Refinement method to ensure accurate matching of all target objects while preserving unrelated areas.
+Furthermore, we propose a Multi-view Reprojection Inpainting strategy to fill \textit{holes} caused by insufficient scene capture, which involves completing visible parts through observations from multiple perspectives and generating invisible parts using an inpainting model.
+The editing process takes only about 1-2 seconds to generate a novel modified view.

-We summarize our contributions as follows: \begin{itemize} \item We propose 4D-Editor, to our knowledge, the first interactive editing framework which is used to edit multiple objects within dynamic NeRFs by user strokes on 2D images, while maintaining spatial-temporal consistancy.
-4D-Editor enables diverse editing operations, e.g., remove, recolor, and transform.
+We summarize our contributions as follows: \begin{itemize} \item We propose 4D-Editor, to our knowledge, the first interactive editing framework which is used to edit multiple objects within dynamic NeRFs with user strokes on 2D images, delivering spatial-temporal consistency throughout the dynamic scene.
+4D-Editor enables diverse editing operations \textit{e.g.}, deletion, recoloring, transformation, composition.